Defining Boutis:

 Sometimes described in English as “corded white work”, "Boutis" (pronounced “boo‐tee”) or "Piqûre de Marseilles" (Stitch from Marseilles) is a traditional French hand stitched and corded needlework technique, which uses embroidery stitches to create intricately patterned channels that will later be corded with yarn, thereby creating a raised design with three layers that is of equal quality on both sides and completely reversible.

-Although it is slowly catching on, here in North America, the term "Boutis" is still relatively unknown and often misunderstood and confused with other quilting and embroidery techniques that have a similar aesthetic.
+Although interest is growing as more needle and thread artisans learn about boutis in North America, the term "Boutis" is still relatively unknown and often misunderstood and confused with other quilting and embroidery techniques that have a similar aesthetic.
 So what then defines "Boutis" and distinguishes it?

 In 2019, France Boutis, along with the large community of boutis associations throughout France, jointly published an official document for the Ministry of Culture which defines boutis.
 A small excerpt from the document describes boutis as, “… a technique of embellishing fabric, of giving it relief.
 Boutis is the only embroidery that looks as complete on the right side as it is on the reverse side.
 Boutis uses a simple technique but requires excellence.”